Rick Simpson Oil: What it is, How it’s Made, Uses & Benefits

 - The THC content in such products is not enough to cause a high, and the difference in cannabinoid compounds likely alters the therapeutic potential of RSO CBD

 - High-CBD cannabis and cannabis-derived products are legal in all 50 US states under the 2018 Farm Bill, so long as the cannabis contains very low amounts of THC

 - As such, RSO CBD is widely available for legal use throughout the US

 Where to buy Rick Simpson Oil (RSO Oil):

-There are an increasing number of manufacturers offering RSO oil for sale, both online and in traditional brick and mortars.
+There are an increasing number of manufacturers offering RSO oil for sale, both online and in traditional brick and mortar.
 And while RSO CBD or THC oils are easy to make at home, time or other concerns may force some users to look to buy Rick Simpson oil from a third-party.
 Those looking to buy Rick Simpson Oil should keep several things in mind, however, before making a purchase.